 I published this review before that time.
 Consequently, while the hands-on experience remains largely relevant, the rating or recommendation might no longer fully apply.

-The Netgear RAX40 Nighthawk AX4 4-Stream Wi-Fi 6 router is a slightly more potent alternative to the entry-level TP-Link AX3000.
+The Netgear RAX40 Nighthawk AX4 4-Stream Wi-Fi 6 router is slightly more potent than the entry-level TP-Link AX3000.
 Currently, at less than $150, it’s more affordable than many Wi-Fi 5 routers.

 Despite the relatively low cost, the RAX40 has an eye-catching design and respectable performance.
 What’s more, it, for the most part, has the same set of features and network settings as the much more expensive RAX120.

 But you do get what you pay for — the RAX40 has no multi-gig network port.
 Also, featuring a mid-tier Wi-Fi 6 and relatively weak processing power, it doesn’t give you a ton of bragging rights.
 The Wi-Fi range is comparatively modest, too.

 For the cost, though, the Netgear Nighthawk RAX40 is still an excellent choice for those living in a small home who want to upgrade to Wi-Fi 6 right now.

 Netgear RAX40: The muted version of the RAX120

 Quite literally, design-wise, the Netgear RAX40 is the stripped-down version of the RAX120.
 Take the latter and chop off its antenna “wings,” and you’ll get yourself the former.

 The RAX40 is significantly more compact than the RAX120, though it’s not precisely petite compared with other routers.
 It sure is bulkier than the TP-Link AX3000.

 The RAX40 has two permanently attached antennas on each of its sides, toward the back.
 You can swivel these around to adjust the coverage or to keep the router less bulky.